LiewLi/liewli.io/qml_build_cross_platform_ui_in_declarative_way.md

  ```

 ## Widgets vs QML
-* Widget use C++ only, but QML using it's own DSL and support JavaScript, we even can integrate legacy C++ code into QML runtime without too much effort
+* Widget use C++ only, but QML uses it's own DSL and supports JavaScript, we can even integrate legacy C++ code into QML runtime without too much effort
-* QML provides a modern way for splitting concerns by QML component, we can encapsulate reusable component with QML, and combine them into final app.
+* QML provides a new way for splitting concerns by QML component, we can encapsulate reusable component with QML, and combine them into final app, just like what we did in React's component.
-* QML have better support for touch device and fluid animation.
-Widget is targeted for heavy desktop applications, while QML for touch devices.
+* QML has better support for touch devices and enables fluid animation.
+Widget is targeted for heavy desktop applications, while QML for touch devices and lightweight usage cases.
-* QML support building cross-platform apps for mobile platforms (iOS, Android).
+* QML support building cross-platform apps for mobile platforms, iOS, Android etc.